Look Into the LITE in Deep Learning for Time Series Classification: Proposed approach

 DWSC can be divided into two phases: DepthWise convolution (\emph{Phase 1}), and PointWise convolution (\emph{Phase 2}).
 A visual representation of the DWSC operation is presented in Figure~\ref{fig:sep-conv}.

 In standard convolutions, if the input sample of length $L$ has $C_{in}$ channels and the desired output is a space with $C_{out}$ channels using a kernel of size $k$, then the number of learned parameters is $C_{in}*C_{out}*k$.
 The number of multiplications is $L*C{out}*C_{in}*k$.
+This assumes, as with other parts of this section, that the convolution layer uses ``same'' padding, thereby preserving the length from the input series to the output.

 \paragraph{DepthWise convolution} In this phase, if the convolution is done using a kernel of size $k$, then the number of learned filters is $C_{in}$, and the output number of channels will be $C_{in}$ (\emph{such as the input}).
 In other words, for each dimension of the input time series, one filter is learned.